 Then let’s run our tests and press the Start Building button.

 In real time, we can observe the process of building a project and running of tests, by clicking on any of the steps, we will see its logs.

-To view the results of the tests execution, at the end of the execution of job, you need to open step run tests.
+To view the results of the test’s execution, at the end of the execution of the job, you need to open step run tests.

 An example of run tests open step with logs of passed tests:

 Now let’s see what will failed tests look like.
-To do this we will change the expected result of one of the tests on a knowingly false one:
+To do this, we will change the expected result of one of the tests to a knowingly false one:

 This test is implemented using js framework cucumber.js.